Analyze Crawled PDF Text Using Python for SEO

 from io import StringIO import urllib.request import pandas as pd import time from pdfminer.converter import TextConverter from pdfminer.layout import LAParams from pdfminer.pdfdocument import PDFDocument from pdfminer.pdfinterp import PDFResourceManager, PDFPageInterpreter from pdfminer.pdfpage import PDFPage from pdfminer.pdfparser import PDFParser %load_ext google.colab.data_table

-Now we import the PDF crawl CSV file, address column only.
-Then we convert the address column to a list so we can iterate through it and process the PDFs.
+Import the PDF crawl CSV file, selecting the Address column only.
+Then convert that column to a list so you can iterate over it and process the PDFs.

 counter = 0 df_pdf = pd.DataFrame([], columns=['URL','Text'])

-It’s time to process the PDF list!
-What need to do is download each of the PDFs locally and then process them.
-So the first variable set is filepath and we use the counter to help make each PDF name unique.
-You could also write some regex to strip everything but the file name in the URL but this was easier.
-Then we make the request using urllib.request.urlretrieve() as the common requests module can’t handle downloading files.
-The pdf variable contains the URL for the PDF and filepath is where the file will be saved and named locally.
-Lastly, we’ll sleep for 5 seconds to make sure the file is downloaded before we continue.
+Now we’ll process the PDF list.
+What we need to do is download each PDF locally and then process it.
+The first variable set is filepath, and we use the counter to make each saved PDF name unique.
+You could also use regex to extract only the file name from the URL, but this approach is simpler.
+We use urllib.request.urlretrieve() to download files, since the common requests library doesn’t handle this type of file download.
+The pdf variable holds the PDF URL and filepath is where the file will be saved locally.
+Finally, we pause for 5 seconds to ensure the file finishes downloading before continuing.

-Now that we have downloaded a PDF file it’s time to process it which involves a bunch of functions from the PDFminer module we installed.
-In general, what is happening here is the file is opened and put into an object.
-Then the PDFminer parser/converter/interpreter process each page in the PDF and puts the text in the output_string variable.
+Now that we’ve downloaded a PDF, we process it using several functions from the PDFminer module we installed.
+In short, the file is opened and wrapped in objects; the PDFminer parser, converter, and interpreter process each page and write the extracted text to the output_string variable.

 Conclusion